kierdavis/site/pages/malloc4.md

     *chunk body*.

 chunk header
-  : A single `N`-byte word that represents the size of the *chunk body*, in
+  : A single `N`-byte integer that represents the size of the *chunk body*, in
     bytes.

 chunk body